beatobongco/TIL/README.md

 # TIL
 A small list of shit I learned.
+For stuff learned about ML/AI check out my [X Days of ML Code](https://github.com/beatobongco/X_Days_of_ML_Code).

 Some of my talks and presentations can be found [here](https://beatobongco.com/TIL/presentations/).